ObsidianLabs/algorand-tutorial/tutorial-2.md

 In the case of Dynamic Fee, the smart contract will only verify transactions between other accounts - the sender, the recipient and a third one that is going to pay the fee for the sender.
 Therefore, we are using the *delegated approval* mode here.

-### Sample transaction
+### Example transaction

-Open `8.contract_delegrated.json` which contains an example.
+Open `8.contract_delegrated.json` which contains an example to execute the smart contract.
 In the transaction array, the first item is a transfer of 0.001 ALGO from Bob (fee payer) to Alice (sender), and the second one is a transfer of 1 ALGO from Alice to Charlie (receiver).

-We will explain the smart contract codes based on this sample transaction.
+You may find the second transaction is not signed by Alice.
+In fact, no `signers` is given here.
+However, we have provided the `lsig` which stands for [logic signature](https://developer.algorand.org/docs/features/asc1/stateless/modes/#logic-signatures), the method asking a smart contract to verify the transaction.
+In this example it contains the raw data of the smart contract code (remember we said before the code is only needed when the smart contract is going to be executed), and Alice's signature to make sure she agrees to withdraw from her account.

+### Contract code
-### Explanation of the smart contract

-In essense, the smart contract has prescribed a list of logic checks
+With an example transaction, it's easier to understand what the smart contract does.
+Let's now look at the PyTeal file `main.py`.
+In essense, the smart contract has prescribed a list of logic checks.

 ``` py
 dynamic_fee_core = And(